If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 What we’re talking about here is just the 2D animation production process that is largely practiced in big animation studios (Disney, Dreamworks, Ghibli, etc.)

-Check out our brand character service page to see how we are helping brands enter the metaverse using a brand character.
+Check out our brand character service page to see how we are helping brands enter the metaverse using a brand mascot.

-In order for you to digest the content more easily, we try to be as specific as we can. we have broken down the production process of 2D animation into 3 parts:
+We have specifically broken down the production process of 2D animation into 3 parts:

 Each of these stages consists of different mini-stages that are the building blocks of a complete animated work.